-Glint and glare is a relatively new planning consideration thus there is little formal guidance regarding the issue.
+Formal guidance around glint and glare remains somewhat lacking in many cases.
 This guidance document has therefore been produced to bridge this knowledge gap pertaining to the assessment of glint and glare.
 The aim is to produce a standardised assessment process for developers, planners and stakeholders to reduce the element of risk associated with glint and glare.